Roopaish/Flutter-RoadMap/README.md

   // ChangeNotifier establish communication tunnel with the help of context object which is needed to pass data around
   // ChangeNotifier is used by provider void addProduct(){
-    notifyListeners(); //notify listeners to rebuild the UI }
+    notifyListeners(); //notify listeners to rebuild the UI, like setState for Provider Package }
 }
 ```